hyprnz/terraform-aws-iam-module/policy-to-role/README.md

 ## Terraform Policy to Role Module

+__This module is now deprectaed and will be removed in future versions of the module.
+Please use the [managed policy module](../managed-policy/README.md)__

 This module creates a IAM policy and  attaches the policy to an existing Role.

 ## Inputs